-The first rule of blending eye shadow is to do exactly that: blend, blend, blend!
-And when in doubt, blend some more.
-The reason for this particular tip is the more you blend your shadow, the more seamless it looks.
+The first rule of blending eyeshadow is to do exactly that: blend, blend, blend!
+The reason for this particular tip is the more you blend your shadow, the more seamless it will look.
 A contouring eye shadow brush is best for this, as you can get a better blending effect by swirling the tip of the brush in a circular motion into the crease of the lid.
 Now there is such thing as over-blending — which can lead to a muddy look.
 The key is to blend enough so there are no harsh lines but not so much that the colors don’t feel like one gray-brown hue.